RyanVNgo/RyanVNgo.github.io/index.md

 like putting out there.

-I recently graduated with a B.S. in Computer Science from San Diego State University and I'm interested in building software to support research and discovery, with the intention of advancing knowledge and improving human livelihood.
+I recently graduated with a B.S. in Computer Science from San Diego State University and I'm interested in building software that advances scientific research and discovery, with the goal of expanding human knowledge and enhancing quality of life.

 Outside of programming, I like tech, Formula 1, gaming, astrophotography, and K-pop. <sub><i>(stan Aespa)</i></sub>